-The ASCR locomotive and rolling stock collection has been limited to what the Society can restore and maintain.
+The ASCR locomotive and rolling stock collection is limited to what the Society can restore, maintain and house inside away from the weather.
 Restoration is primarily financed by the income from our weekly train operations in the Bundaberg Botanic Gardens and depends heavily on volunteer labour.

-Regular maintenance of existing equipment is a priority and ASCR volunteers have assisted with maintenance work for other Queensland museum operators.
+Regular maintenance of existing equipment is a priority and ASCR Volunteer Rail Safety Workers have also assisted with maintenance work for other Queensland museum operators.

 BFC No 1 (Bundaberg Fowler 0-6-2T)